The Senior Thesis is an optional project for Art History, History and Theory of Architecture, and combined Art History+Visual Arts majors.

-Writing a senior thesis qualifies students to compete for departmental honors and (indirectly) strengthens dossiers for university honors.
-It is also a great opportunity for students interested in graduate school to build their academic resumes and experience the intensity and rewards of graduate-style research.
+Writing a Senior Thesis qualifies students to compete for departmental honors and (indirectly) strengthens dossiers for university honors.
+It is also an opportunity for students interested in graduate school to build their academic resumes and experience the intensity and rewards of graduate-style research.
 All thesis writers must enroll in the year-long Senior Thesis Seminar.

-Students interested in writing a thesis should begin formulating a research topic and approaching potential faculty sponsors during their junior year.
+Students interested in writing a thesis should begin formulating a research topic and approaching potential faculty advisors during their junior year.

 Students may apply for a Riggio Summer Research Award, offered through the department and intended to facilitate the preparation of a thesis project during the summer before senior year.
 These competitive grants can be used for domestic and international travel to art collections, archives, architectural sites, monuments, and other places of interest, CU policy permitting.

 Grants for thesis research during the academic year are also available through Columbia College and General Studies

 This research grant application for rising seniors is due by Monday, April 10th, 2023.
 Applicants must submit a proposal of ~750 words and an itemized budget.
 A faculty member must submit a letter of recommendation on behalf of the applicant.
 These materials should be emailed to the Undergraduate Program Coordinator, for review by the Director of Undergraduate Studies.

 Faculty advisors must email the Undergraduate Program Coordinator and Director of Undergraduate Studies by Monday, May 15th, 2023, to confirm their intent to advise a student on their project.

 Students must email a statement of their topic to the Undergraduate Program Coordinator, Director of Undergraduate Studies, and their advisor, by this date.

 2023–24 Project Proposals are due by Monday, August 21st, 2023.
 This application must be signed and approved by the faculty advisor.